denysobukh/Definitor/README.md

-<h1>Cambridge dictionary words definitions finder </h1>
+<h1>English words definition finder</h1>
+Command line tool for finding English words definitions in Cambridge dictionary.

-The tool takes line by line words from the input file, finds their definitions in Cambridge dictionary and puts them into the output file.
+Takes line by line words from the input file, loads their definitions from the website and puts them into file.

 Usage:
 ```